 “I don’t understand.
 None of my colleagues wags his tail the same way.
 Me neither”.

 “On the contrary!
 You are the one who always wags his tail the SAME way!
 What serious dog have you ever seen wagging his tail at the same pace?
-Bow-wow, your master can set his watch as you wag your tail!”
+Bow-wow, your master, can set his watch as you wag your tail!”

 “I don’t understand why I have to wag my tail so hard.
 I don’t understand why it’s wrong”.

-“There is nothing that would make you so happy all the time!”
+“Nothing would make you so happy all the time!”

 “Well, I do not know.
 Should I have known?”